ysy-dlg/RefCommitDiff/Database/database_creating.md

 # commit_diff_db
 Testing Phase Version.

-Considering the data volume in the later stages, I chose MySQL instead of SQLite.

 Currently, I am using `git log --all`.
 In the future, I may consider adding options to exclude merge commits and other entries.

 ## Tables in commit_diff_db